sorrowless/ansible_patroni_cluster/README.md

-## AndrewGodGivens /ansible_ansible_nginx_exporter
+## AndrewGodGivens /ansible_patroni_cluster
 ============

-An Ansible role which installs and configures ansible nginx_exporter on Linux
+An Ansible role which installs and configures ansible postgres cluster with patroni on Linux

 ============